 |Income per book||$1.79||$5.74|

 That’s right.
 In the example above, self-published authors make over $24,000 more than traditional authors for the same number of books sold.

-Obviously, self-publishing is looking pretty convincing.
-I close this write-up with a few more insights to think about –
+Obviously, self-publishing has some very favorable math.
+Here are a few more insights to think about –

-Here’s the thing.
-There has been a “drastic decline in [traditional] author earnings over the last decade.”
+Most reputable coverage of the publishing industry has documented a “drastic decline in [traditional] author earnings over the last decade.”
 One report “blames this decline on Amazon’s dominance of the book marketplace.
 There’s no getting around the reality of this.
 Amazon’s share of the market grows each year, and their ability to insist on better terms and increased coop and other fees increases proportionally.”

 In other words, self-publishing with spaces like Amazon is flourishing.
 This trend is not exclusive to Amazon; it’s widespread across stores and countries.

-For self-publishing folks, taking care of everything from distribution to finances can be a lot.
+A lot of authors pursue traditional publishing contracts because they like the idea of having a company take care of finances and marketing and distribution.
+For self-publishing folks, taking care of everything from can seem like a lot.
 But don’t be intimidated, there are a ton of self-publishing software and tools to help with the workload.
 Abacus is one of them, a royalty calculation software for indies selling in channels like Amazon, IngramSpark, Kobo, and more.
 It’s also a fabulous collaboration tool for co-authors and larger teams.
-Learn more about the royalty software for self-publishers.
+Learn more about this royalty software for self-publishers.

 ✅ One dashboard is all you need to self-publish globally, in no time.

 ✅ Get support with manuscript formatting, book marketing, royalty reporting, and more.

 ✅ Join published authors who made 200% more book sales in 2022.